‘Shopping by the Sea’ is a great way to describe Blackpool Town Centre. Here, you can mix a trip to the seaside with a visit to the high street!

 This is also the area where you’ll find the large Sainsbury’s (below) and Blackpool Council offices at Bickerstaffe Square.
 It’s part of the Talbot Road Gateway project.

-Blackpool Town Centre is managed by Blackpool BID.
+Blackpool Town Centre is managed by Blackpool BID, or Business Improvement District.

-The businesses in the BID area pay a levy which is used for a variety of things, to make the town centre cleaner, safer and more attractive for people who work there, shop and visit.
+The businesses in the BID area pay a levy which is used for a variety of things.
+It’s used to make the town centre cleaner, safer and more attractive for people who work there, shop and visit.

 Blackpool Town Centre – whatever the weather